fxlin/uva-os-main/docs/README.md

 ![alt text](Slide5.PNG)

 **Proto 4: Simple User**
     The OS now includes file abstraction and file systems.
 Userspace is built independently of the kernel and executed via `exec()`.
-The OS implements more I/O drivers, notably USB keyboard and sound device, exposing them via `/proc` and `/dev` to userspace.
+The OS implements more I/O drivers, notably for USB keyboards and a sound device, exposing them via `/proc` and `/dev` to userspace.
 Userspace comprises a simplified libc and applications including Mario, slider, shell, and a sound tester.

 <!-- ✅ File abstractions
 ✅ A filesystem (xv6)